elnur-ibr/knowledge-city-php/README.md

   - nothing special required in the task.
 - Might add error logging but seems out off scope.
 - MIght use singleton pattern but seems out of scope.
+- Could have added a lot more exception handlers